NickJohnson06/aws-cost-optimizer/.github/ISSUE_TEMPLATE/feature.md

 ---

 ## Goal
-Clearly describe what this feature accomplishes and why it exists.
+One or two sentences describing what this feature accomplishes.

 ## Context
-Why is this needed now?
+Why this feature exists and how it fits into the overall system.
-How does it fit into the Cost Optimizer system?
+(Keep this short — just enough for orientation.)

 ## Tasks
 - [ ] Task 1